 There are many companies now that offer Mining as a service.
 One of the examples is DMG.
 They offer a MaaS solution to investors or individuals who want to target this at an industrial scale.

 They’ll get a steady flow of revenue and all, the miners would get their fair share of the profit.
-The decentralized web now ensures this new type of business strategies.
+The decentralized web now ensures this new type of business strategy.

 The network of the main web 3.0 IT stack is decentralized.
 The network doesn’t require any central authority for maintaining the system.
 So, every user will get the privacy they so wish for.